Black Lantern Corps: The Book of the Black

-The book is later seen on Oa while it forces the captured Lanterns to relive their lives prior to acquiring their current rings.
-After the defeat of Krona and the release of the New Guardians, the Book is taken by Lyssa Drak.
-She is later confronted by the now Green Lantern Sinestro who tracked her with the aid of an energy-manipulating alien hero he fought while in the Sinestro Corps.
-Contact with the Book of the Black reveals the Guardians' plan to replace the Corps with the 'Third Army'.

-Subsequently, the book returns to Black Hand's possession as it is sought by the Guardians of the Universe.
-The book reveals to Black Hand that Hal Jordan is not his enemy.
-When questioned about that, it reveals that Jordan will be the greatest Black Lantern.
-After Black Hand is imprisoned in the Chamber of Shadows, the Book of Black is retrieved by Green Lantern B'dg.
-However, the book sucks B'dg and Simon Baz into it and returns to Black Hand.

-The book's prophecy is revealed to be true when Hal Jordan transforms into a Black Lantern as a means to escape the Dead Zone.
-Hal then summons Nekron in order to defeat the First Lantern, Volthoom.
-After his defeat, Hal is released from being a Black Lantern and returns to life as Green Lantern once again.

 Powers and abilities

 The Black Lanterns are corpses reanimated by black power rings, which are fueled by the power of death.
 Corpses reanimated by black power rings are reconstructed if damaged, keeping the body in working order at all times.
 Black power rings are capable of regenerating typically fatal injuries inflicted upon their users (including the complete dissolution).
 The rings generate black tendrils to "root" themselves into the corpses, making it impossible to remove them by physical force.

 The first black power rings possess no charge, but each time a Black Lantern kills someone and removes their heart, .01 percent power is restored to every ring in the Corps.
 In Blackest Night #3, Indigo-1 solidifies this theme by explaining that those who rise feed off emotion.
 Even at low power levels, black rings enable their user to fly and create black energy constructs.
 They are also unaffected by magic.
-In "classic" zombie fashion, the bite of a Black Lantern induces a slow-acting necrosis that eventually turns the victim into a fellow Black Lantern.
-It is unknown if this power can work on any living being, or only those characters who have been reanimated from death before (such as Superman, the Green Arrow, and Donna Troy).
+The bite of a Black Lantern induces a slow-acting necrosis that eventually turns the victim into a Black Lantern.